Distinguishing Ordered Phases using Machine Learning and Classical Shadows: Introduction

 Despite significant advancements, ML methods remain heavily reliant on high-quality input data, and generating such data for quantum many-body systems is a formidable challenge due to the exponential growth of the Hilbert space with increasing system size.
 Classical computational techniques, such as quantum Monte Carlo simulations \cite{foulkes2001quantum} and matrix product state (MPS) tomography \cite{cramer2010efficient}, have achieved notable success but often struggle with the complexity and diversity of these systems.
 In turn, fault-tolerant quantum computers present a promising alternative by enabling more efficient simulations of quantum many-body systems, potentially improving data availability for ML models.
 These quantum devices leverage variational quantum methods to prepare ground states of Hamiltonians and quantum machine learning (QML) techniques to analyze information about these states.
-However, realizing this potential quantum advantage is hindered by significant theoretical and practical challenges, including barren plateaus and local minima, which complicate the training of variational algorithms \cite{cerezo2022challenges,bittel2021training}.
+However, realizing this potential quantum advantage in fully variational approaches is hindered by significant theoretical and practical challenges, including barren plateaus and local minima\cite{cerezo2022challenges,bittel2021training}.
+To bypass these training complications, a pragmatic solution involves integrating quantum-generated data with classical algorithms.
 A pragmatic solution involves integrating quantum-generated data with classical algorithms, exploiting the strengths of classical machine learning to tackle problems beyond classical computational limits and, in some cases, rival QML models \cite{huang2021power}.
 Nonetheless, fully characterizing quantum systems remains constrained by the need for exponentially increasing measurements as the number of qubits grows.

 Recent breakthroughs offer a promising approach to mitigate this measurement bottleneck.
 As demonstrated by Aaronson \cite{aaronson2018shadow}, much of the data traditionally deemed necessary for predicting certain properties of quantum systems is, in fact, redundant.
 This insight led to the development of the classical shadows protocol, a method that enables accurate predictions of both linear and nonlinear functions of quantum systems with substantially fewer measurements, all while maintaining controlled error margins \cite{huang2020predicting}.
 By significantly reducing the measurement overhead, classical shadows provide a powerful tool for overcoming the curse of dimensionality, making them invaluable for exploring quantum phases and facilitating ML applications in complex quantum systems.